 There are several reasons this new method is proving to get results for those who know about it:

-Once complete, it’s super easy to use it to track revision of any kind which gives students the confidence that they are making progress.
+Once complete, it’s super easy to use it to track revision of any kind, which gives students the confidence that they are making progress.

 One of the main benefits you will find is having a very clear layout of the task at hand that you can refer back to regularly.
 I found it quite motivating as I ended up carving out small increments of time to revise whenever I could, just to get the satisfaction of checking off another revision session.

 It doesn’t help anyone to glance over topics thinking “I know that!”, to then get to revision much later on and realise there is a lot more to cover than you scheduled for in your head.
-I’ve been there - exam panic sets in and the subsequent feelings of dread and avoidant behaviour - something to be avoided at all costs!
+I’ve been there - exam panic sets in and the subsequent feelings of dread and avoidant behaviour - something to be prevented at all costs!

 This method gently introduces accountability to the revision planning process without making you do mental gymnastics to create a traditional plan weeks or months ahead in the future.
 All you need - is a list of your topics, a table and a will to succeed to get started.